George Tseng

-George Chien-Cheng Tseng is a Biostatistician and Professor and Vice Chair for Research in the Department of Biostatistics (primary), Computational & Systems Biology (secondary) and Human Genetics (secondary) at University of Pittsburgh Graduate School of Public Health.
+George Chien-Cheng Tseng is a Taiwanese biostatistician.
+He is a professor at the University of Pittsburgh, where he is also the vice chair for research in the departments of biostatistics, computational and systems biology, and human genetics at University of Pittsburgh Graduate School of Public Health.

 Education

-Tseng studied Mathematics at Bachelor of Science (1997) and Master of Science (1999) level, both at the National Taiwan University.
-He gained his ScD in Biostatistics from Harvard University in 2003, under the supervision of Wing Hung Wong.
+Tseng graduated from National Taiwan University with a Bachelor of Science (B.S.) in mathematics in 1997 and a Master of Science (M.S.) in mathematics in 1999.
+He then completed doctoral studies in the United States, earning his Doctor of Science (D.Sc.) in biostatistics from Harvard University in 2003 under the supervision of Wing Hung Wong.
+His doctoral dissertation was titled, "Low-level analysis, supervised and unsupervised machine learning, and related issues in microarray analysis".

 Research

 Tseng is leading a research group of Bioinformatics and Statistical learning at University of Pittsburgh.
 His group focuses on developing Meta-analysis and Machine learning tools to analyze Omics data, which uses resampling methods and Bayesian statistics extensively.
 Tseng has developed Tight Clustering, a method for cluster genomics data with scattered genes, and Adaptively Weighted Fisher's method, a method for Meta-analysis of studywise p-values with both consensus and differential results.